-This means that the face is often more oily than other areas of the body, especially if we have oily skin, or at the end of the day when we’ve been sweating and exposed to dirt, grime and environmental pollutants.
+The face has more oil glands than the body.
+This means that the face is often more oily than other areas of the body, especially if we have oily skin that's acne-prone, or at the end of the day when we’ve been sweating and exposed to dirt, grime and environmental pollutants.

 Our faces are also more exposed to the sun, meaning that they can become more sensitive than other areas of the body.

 For all these reasons, it’s not recommended that you use a body moisturiser on your face.
 Body moisturisers tend to be thicker and heavier, meaning they can make the skin on the face too oily, or they can be heavy and irritating, blocking the pores potentially leading to spots and acne breakouts.

 Using a body cream helps to keep the skin moisturised but often there’s added extras too.
 Some body creams tend to contain ingredients that can help to tighten the skin such as caffeine, or exfoliating agents that help to brighten the skin.